Bangladesh detains 100 suspects in anti-drug crackdown

 - Mauled in Montana woods, grizzly-bear researcher walks 2 miles with fractured skull for help

 Mufti Mahmud Khan, a spokesman for the Rapid Action Battalion, said security officials cordoned off part of Dhaka’s Mohammedpur area on Saturday and detained at least 100 suspects.
+The area, which is locally called Geneva Camp, is a crammed slum and is known as one of the top spots for the selling of illegal drugs in Dhaka.

+Bangladesh’s leading English-language Daily Star newspaper reported Saturday that a total of 63 people had been killed since the anti-drug drive began on May 4.
+Other leading newspapers reported that some 3,000 people had been detained.